April 2026 News

 Psychology/Biology

-“The Hair-Loss Drug Rewriting the Rules of Masculinity: A pill to cure baldness is changing the way men age—and how they see themselves” (regular finasteride is too terrifying to use for vanity, but interestingly, topical finasteride might be safer and some new drugs come on market soon?)
+“The Hair-Loss Drug Rewriting the Rules of Masculinity: A pill to cure baldness is changing the way men age—and how they see themselves” (regular finasteride is too terrifying to use for vanity, but topical finasteride might be safer and some new drugs might come on market soon?)

-“Lab method deodorizes a skunk-afflicted pet”, 1993 (I had no idea that removing skunk spray was now so easy: just hydrogen peroxide, baking soda, and dish soap!
+“Lab method deodorizes a skunk-afflicted pet”, Krebaum 199333ya (I had no idea that removing skunk spray was now so easy: just hydrogen peroxide, baking soda, and dish soap!
 This would’ve been a great comfort to me to know a few months ago being chased by a remarkably territorial skunk across a university campus.)

 Technology

-“What Really Happened in Y2K?”, 2017 (the Y2K dangers were real and widespread, but were fixed successfully in the largest software upgrade campaign in history—cf. Project Glasswing?)
+“What Really Happened in Y2K?”, Thomas 2017 (the Y2K dangers were real and widespread, but were fixed successfully in the largest software upgrade campaign in history—cf. Project Glasswing?)

 “It Is Your Responsibility to Follow Up”, Alexey Guzey